 Classical treatment methods and their risks

-At stage 4 lung cancer, patients have lesions of both lungs, tumor spreads to the pleura and metastasizes to other parts of the body.
-The patients often suffer from a life-threatening complication – the accumulation of fluid in the membranes covering the heart and lungs (malignant pericardial or pleural effusion).
+In stage 4 lung cancer, patients have lesions of both lungs, the tumor spreads to the pleura and metastasizes to other parts of the body.
+Patients often suffer from a life-threatening complication – the accumulation of fluid in the membranes covering the heart and lungs (malignant pericardial, or pleural effusion).

 - Anticancer drugs are highly toxic and affect not only cancer cells, but also healthy ones.